Canadian Heritage News Release: Appointment to the Canadian Museum for Human Rights’ Board of Trustees – Feb 12

 WHEN: Monday, Dec.
 17 to Friday, Dec.
 21

 From darkness to light: Tower facts at a glance

 OTTAWA, December 10, 2012 - Leaders of the Canadian Teachers’ Federation (CTF), the Canadian Museum for Human Rights (CMHR), the Assembly of First Nations (AFN), Inuit Tapiriit Kanatami (ITK) and the Robert F. Kennedy Center for Justice and Human Rights gathered in Ottawa today to announce their partnership on a national initiative called “Canadian Defenders for Human Rights”.

 WINNIPEG, December 6, 2012 - The Canadian Museum for Human Rights (CMHR) will harness human-rights teaching tools from across Canada to create a first-ever national toolkit for educators – a shared resource that will mark a new era in the way students learn about human rights.

 WINNIPEG, December 4, 2012 -- Stuart Murray, president and chief executive officer of the Canadian Museum for Human Rights (CMHR), today released the following statement in response to recent publicity centred on Museum content decisions.

 Canadian Heritage News Release - Appointment to the Canadian Museum for Human Rights Board of Trustees – Nov 28

 GATINEAU, November 28, 2012 – The Honourable James Moore, Minister of Canadian Heritage and Official Languages, today announced the appointment of Eric Hughes as Chairperson of the Canadian Museum for Human Rights Board of Trustees for a three-year term.

-Winnipeg, Manitoba, October 12, 2012––The Canadian Museum for Human Rights’ 2011-12 Annual Report has been tabled in the House of Commons and is now available in both French and English on the Museum’s web site.
+November 29, 2012 - The Canadian Museum for Human Rights’ (CMHR) annual summary corporate plan has been tabled in the House of Commons and is now available in English and French on the museum’s website.